 With Worldreader solutions, bringing digital reading to schools, libraries, and youth centers can be easy and scalable.

-They join hundreds of publishers who are contributing towards making the world’s most inspiring library accessible to under-resourced parts of the globe.
+They join hundreds of publishers who are contributing towards making the world’s most inspiring library accessible to under-resourced communities.

-As part of the partnership, Worldreader shares key insights with our publishers that allow them to understand reading behaviour in the Global South and identify promising new markets.
+As part of the partnership, Worldreader shares key insights with our publishers that allow them to understand reading behavior in different regions and identify promising new markets.

 To date, Bonnier has donated more than 80 titles to Worldreader, bringing their children’s books to readers in the Global South.
 In the first three months of our partnership, over 245,000 readers had already read a total of 1.7 million pages!